atw1020/sente/docs/tutorial/sgf.rst

       - Node
       - Add a White stone at the specified point.

-Sente divides metadata into two categories:
+Sente divides properties into two categories: Root properties and Node properties

-- **Root Metadata:** metadata associated with the game as a whole.
+- **Root Properties:** information associated with the game as a whole.
     - KM (the amount of Komi associated with the game)
     - PB (the name of the person playing with the black stones)
     - RU (the ruleset of the game)
-- **Node Metadata:** metadata associated with the current node of the game tree.
+- **Node Properties:** information associated with the current node of the game tree.
     - C (puts a comment on the node)
     - CR (marks a point on the board with a circle)
     - AB (adds a white stone to the board, regardless of whose turn it currently is)